10xs.aiOpen Beta

 • Fail — hard limits exceeded, task cannot proceed

-The enforcement mode in your governance profile controls whether violations produce warnings or hard blocks.
+The enforcement mode in your project configuration controls whether violations produce warnings or hard blocks.

 How do I track execution progress?▾